-However, there are a few banks who actually lend their own money.
+However, there are a few banks that actually lend their own money.
 This is called portfolio lending.
-These type of banks will look at the particular investment and decide make the loans or not.
+These types of banks will look at the particular investment and decide to make the loans or not.
 Normally, the real estate investment has to make sense, have a positive cash flow and sufficient reserves in case of vacancies.
 The normal loan to value (LTV) depends upon which state you are investing in but normally runs between 50 to 60%.

 The minimum loan amount is generally $50,000.
 Surprisingly, the banks that understand and underwrite non recourse loans, offer attractive rates and terms.
 When you think about it, if they are only loaning 50 to 60%, it is a pretty safe loan for them.

 A private non-recourse loan can have any LTV – it would be a negotiated loan.

 What are The Upsides of Non Recources Loans for Self-Directed Accounts

 Leveraging the self-directed funds through such non recourse loans enables borrowers to make more investments in real estate (for example) than they could otherwise make.
 If the borrowers are smart investors making quality investments, leveraging their funds through non-recourse loans can definitely multiply the returns in their retirement account.